Anania Shirakatsi: Geographical

 The Ashkharhatsuyts (Classical Armenian: Աշխարհացոյց, Ašxarhac’oyc’, lit. "showing the world") is an anonymously published world map, believed to have been written sometime between 610 and 636, "probably shortly before AD 636", i.e. the Muslim Arab invasions and conquests.
 It lacks a drawn map, but contains "earliest surviving detailed description of Armenian lands."
 Its authorship has been disputed in the modern period; formerly believed to have been the work of Movses Khorenatsi, most scholars now attribute it to Anania.
+(Note: A 2025 stylometric analysis of the Ashkharhatsuyts ruled out Movses Khorenatsi and confirmed a clear attribution to Anania Shirakatsi.)
 Hewsen calls it "one of the most valuable works to come down to us from Armenian antiquity."

 The Armenian Geography—as it is alternatively known—has been especially important for research into the history and geography of Greater Armenia, the Caucasus (Georgia and Caucasian Albania) and the Sasanian Empire, which are all described in detail.
 The information on Armenia is not found elsewhere in historical sources, as it is the only known Armenian geographical work prior to the 13th century.
 Cowe described it as "the only one of its kind in Armenia until the introduction of modern cartography in the seventeenth century."
 Christina Maranci described it as the "earliest surviving description of the entire known world in the Armenian language."

 The Ashkharhatsuyts has survived in long and short recensions.
 According to the scholarly consensus, the long recension was the original.
 For the description of Europe, North Africa and Asia (all the known world from Spain to China), it largely uses Greek sources, namely the now lost geography of Pappus of Alexandria (4th century), which in turn, is based on the Geography of Ptolemy (2nd century).
 According to Hewsen, it is the "last work based on ancient geographical knowledge written before the Renaissance."
 Edmond Schütz called it an "outstanding work of medieval sciences, a rich post-Ptolemaid heredity."

 It was one of the earliest secular Armenian works to be published (in 1668 by Voskan Yerevantsi).
 It has been translated into four languages: English, Latin (both 1736), French (1819), and Russian (1877).
 In 1877, Kerovbe Patkanian first attributed it to Anania as the most probable author.

 Another geographical work of Anania, The Itinerary (Մղոնաչափք, Mghonach’ap’k’), may have been a part of the Ashkharhatsuyts.
 It presents six routes from Dvin, Armenia's capital at that time, to the major settlements in different directions, with distances in miles (մղոն, mghon), referring to the Arabic mile of 1,917.6 m, according to Hakob Manandian.